 Be sure to pack a few pairs of very warm, thick socks.
 We took Bonds Explorer wool socks with us and they were fantastic.
 On super cold days, I wore two pairs layered up and my feet were very toasty warm.

 You’ll definitely need a pair of gloves.
 If you plan on going skiing etc, you’ll need gloves with a waterproof outer lining.
-For days where you’re exploring the local area, you’ll just need a warm woolly pair of gloves.
-Find gloves here.
+For days when you’re exploring the local area, you’ll just need a warm woolly pair of gloves.

 You will definitely need comfortable footwear, so pack a few pairs of shoes that you can happily spend all day in.
 I recommend packing at least two comfy pairs to switch between because even the most comfortable pairs of sneakers start to hurt a bit if you wear them for three or four days in a row.
-Remember, New Zealand in winter is no place for your lace-up thigh high boots.
+Remember, New Zealand in winter is no place for your lace-up thigh-high boots.
 Opt for comfortable, practical footwear you can spend a long time in and do a lot of activities in.
-Find comfy footwear here.

 There are loads of thermal pools and heated spas and pools in New Zealand and, after a long day on the slopes, you’ll want to get your tired body in them, trust me.
 So be sure to pack your swimwear!